crimeraaa/dst-shellbells/README_OR_PERISH.md

 I will also be using the American way of naming note durations such as "whole note", "half note", "quarter note" and so on as that's what I know best.

 Lastly, I'd encourage you to use some sort of counting system.
-I personally use the system that uses a mix of numbers are simple syllables.
+I personally use the system that uses a mix of numbers and simple syllables.

 	Such as "1 e and uh 2 e and uh 3 e and uh 4 e and uh" for 16th note subdivisions.
 	I personally spell the above as "1 e & a 2 e & a 3 e & a".